The Surrender Tree: Poems of Cuba's Struggle for Freedom: Historical basis

 The character of Rosa is based on a historical Cuban heroine, Rosa Castellanos, known as “La bayamesa”.
 However, the real Rosa was born in 1834 and would have been in her fifties and sixties in the period covered by the novel.

 Critical reception

-The Surrender Tree has been viewed by many and seen as a powerful book of poems.
-The Horn Book Magazine writes “A powerful narrative in free verse...haunting.”
-“Hauntingly beautiful, revealing pieces of Cuba’s troubled past through the poetry of hidden moments” said School Library Journal.
-Others may agree with Kirkus Reviews saying that “Young readers will come away inspired by these portraits of courageous ordinary people.”
-The author “Engle writes her new book in clear, short lines of stirring free verse caught by the compelling narrative voices, many readers will want to find out more.”
-Finally, “The Poems are short but incredibly evocative” according to Voice of Youth Advocates.
+The Surrender Tree received positive reviews.
+The Horn Book Magazine wrote, “A powerful narrative in free verse...haunting.”
+Voice of Youth Advocates called the poems "short but incredibly evocative”.
+School Library Journal said that the poems were, “Hauntingly beautiful, revealing pieces of Cuba’s troubled past through the poetry of hidden moments” Kirkus Reviews noted that, “Young readers will come away inspired by these portraits of courageous ordinary people” and that “Engle writes her new book in clear, short lines of stirring free verse caught by the compelling narrative voices, many readers will want to find out more.”